aufziehvogel/Cinderella/README.md

   - `"[bash] foo && bar"` for `"bash -c \"foo && bar\""`
   - `"[python-venv env] pip install -r requirements.txt && ./foo"` for `"bash -c \"source env/bin/activate && pip install -r requirements.txt && ./foo\""`
-- keep a status of the last result per repository (to send *OK again* mails)
-- send a more detailed error message on the build error reason:
-  - return code of the failed command
-  - full log of the executed commands (in a prompt style, command followed by output)
 - send a mail with all compiler warnings? (or optionally to be enabled/disabled in .cinderella.toml?); otherwise developers never see the warnings